 Deformational plagiocephaly (flat head syndrome) produces an undesirable effect on the aesthetic appearance.
 Baby flat head syndrome does not only lead to distortion of the skull shape but sometimes also facial asymmetry.

-BRACHYCEPHALY refers to a condition where the head is disproportionately wider compared to its depth.
-Flattening of the occiput (the back of the head) is due to the constant pressure on the back of the head when staying in supine position (laying back)
+Brachycephaly refers to a condition where the head is disproportionately wider compared to its depth.
+The flattening of the occiput (the back of the head) is due to the constant pressure on the back of the head when staying in supine position (laying back).

-TORTICOLLIS is caused by the unilateral tightness or shortening (imbalance) of one or more of the cervical muscles (particularly the Sternocleidomastoid muscle).
-Plagiocephaly is often associated with a torticollis where there is some limit of active neck movements that leads to a preference to turn the head to one side.
+Torticollis is caused by the unilateral tightness or shortening (imbalance) of one or more of the cervical muscles (particularly the Sternocleidomastoid muscle).
+Plagiocephaly is often associated with a torticollis where there is some limit of active neck movements that leads to a preference for turning the head to one side.

 Some infants born with torticollis related to placement in utero during pregnancy or to a birthing cervical trauma, or from other underlying disorders develop plagiocephaly after birth.
 If the infant is born with congenital muscular torticollis, the turn and tilt of the head from the shortened sternocleidomastoid muscle initiates the side preference and the occiput flattens correspondingly.

 Alternatively, the child could first develop a preference for head positioning with positional plagiocephaly, and the persistence of the head rotated in one direction could cause chronic shortening of the cervical muscles resulting in a torticollis.